-Unless you buy a special medical rider, most travel insurance is not designed to cover medical bills, only to offset the other costs associated with canceling or interrupting a trip for medical reasons.
+Unless you buy a special medical rider, most travel insurance is not designed to cover medical bills, only to offset the other costs associated with cancelling or interrupting a trip for medical reasons.

 You've been planning a trip to Bermuda for a while, but then, five days before your flight leaves, a Category 4 hurricane named Steve threatens the resort where you were planning to stay.
 Will travel insurance help you out here?

 That depends on when you bought the policy.
 It's a weird quirk, but most insurance carriers require you to buy insurance before the named hurricane forms.
 So if Hurricane Steve was only a glimmer in the ocean's eye when you took out your policy, you should be fine.

 Keep in mind, though, that a glancing blow from Hurricane Steve usually isn't going to be enough.
 Your destination usually must be "uninhabitable" for the policy to kick in.